Continuing Education Requirements for Code Enforcement Officers

 Reporting Completed Courses

 TDLR uses an audit system for continuing education reporting.
 Each code enforcement officer is responsible for maintaining a record of their continuing education experiences.
-The certificates, diplomas, or other documentation verifying continuing education hours should not be forwarded to TDLR at the time of renewal unless the licensee has been selected for audit.
+The certificates, diplomas, or other documentation verifying continuing education hours should not be forwarded to TDLR at the time of renewal unless the registration has been selected for audit.

 TDLR will select a random sample of registered code enforcement officers and officers in training for each renewal month.
 If selected for an audit, then you will be notified at the time of your renewal.
 You will be required to submit copies of certificates, transcripts or other documentation to verify attendance, participation and completion of continuing education requirements.
 Your registration will not be renewed until continuing education requirements have been met.